zsiki/GeoEasy/doc/install.rst

 	The path to the external program may be different, depending on your settings and Linux distro.

+or change the path to these programs in the geo\_easy.msk file.

 To start the program use the following command from the **src** directory: